curvenote/jtex/README.md

   DATA_YML       Path to a YAML file containing the DocModel (a free-form
-                 dict) required to render the template.  [required] TEMPLATE_TEX   Path to a file with a compatible LaTeX template e.g. mytemplate.tex.The template should align with the data structure given by the DocModel  [required] OUTPUT_TEX     Name of a local file to write the rendered content to.
+                 dict) required to render the template.  [required] TEMPLATE_TEX   Path to a file with a compatible LaTeX template e.g. mytemplate.tex.
+The template should align with the data structure given by the DocModel  [required] OUTPUT_TEX     Name of a local file to write the rendered content to.
 If OUTPUT exists it will be replaced.  [required]